“Suppressing the function of a gene or inactivating it using gene manipulation methods in a DNA sequence of a gene is called a gene knockout process.”

 Here for confirming or validating gene knockout, two sets of primers are used.

-The one set of primers are designed from the flanking regions of the target sequence and another set of primers are designed to the sequence of marker gene i.e. the antibiotic resistance gene.
+One set of primers are designed from the flanking regions of the target sequence and another set of primers are designed for the sequence of marker gene i.e. the antibiotic resistance gene.

 Now note down one of the important results of the experiment: if the target gene is recombined, the antibiotic gene is transferred to the target genome.